wolvido/Dorean/README.md

-Language based on BASIC eritten on python.
+Language based on BASIC Written on python.